 - Tobacco-Free Policy.
 The organization has a written, 100% tobacco-free campus policy that prohibits the smoking and use of all tobacco products, including cigarettes, smokeless tobacco, and e-cigarettes.
-Smoking and tobacco product use by employees, providers, patients, clients, visitors, and contractors is prohibited at all times on the property, including in parking lots, in all organization owned or leased vehicles, and at satellite offices or buildings.
+Smoking and tobacco product use by employees, providers, patients, clients, students, visitors, and/or contractors is prohibited at all times on the property, including in parking lots, in all organization owned or leased vehicles, and at satellite offices or buildings.

 - Policy Communication and Enforcement.
 The organization has written policies and procedures that detail how the tobacco policy (whether 100% tobacco-free or not) is enforced and employee expectations.
 The policy defines staff or departments responsible for policy enforcement.